 If you’ve planned your trip during the colder winter months, head to the Spikersuppa Ice Skating Rink.
 Open daily from late November to March, you can enjoy the ice rink at no cost if you can bring your own pair of skates.
 Didn’t pack a pair?
 You can rent them for a small fee while you’re there.

 Several islands lie in the inner Oslo Fjord, and many of them are worth exploring!
 History buffs will enjoy exploring the monastery ruins on Hovedøya, while those looking to sunbathe and swim won’t be disappointed with a stop at Gressholmen.
 Pack a picnic lunch, and your only other expense will be a standard public transit ticket to get you to your destination.

 Living in America, surrounded by so much new stuff, it can be a humbling – and worthwhile – experience to tour a place with so much history.
-This church, built during the Middle Ages, is the oldest building still standing in Oslo.
+Built during the Middle Ages, this church is the oldest building still standing in Oslo.
 It costs nothing to tour the church’s interior or stroll through its beautiful gardens and adjacent cemetery.
-Again, this is a lovely spot for a few great photo opps.
+Again, this is a lovely spot for a few great photo ops.